vapor/docs/docs/fluent/model.md

 ## Database Space

 Fluent supports the setting of a space for a Model, which allows the partitioning of individual Fluent models between PostgreSQL schemas, MySQL databases, and multiple attached SQLite databases.
-To define a space other than the default one add a new static property to the model:
+MongoDB does not support spaces at the time of this writing.
+To place a model in a space other than the default, add a new static property to the model:

 ```swift
 public static let schema = "planets"